Unveiling the Sagittarius Dwarf Spheroidal Galaxy Core with Gaia DR3: A Red Clump Distance Precise to 2%: Methodology

 \subsection{Evolutionary Features}

-Before cleaning of Milky Way contaminants, we isolate evolutionary features in our CMDs for Sgr dSph core and M4.
-Based on Figure 3 in \citet{2018Gaia}, we loosely divided our CMDs into three color regions defined as $G_{BP}-G_{RP}<0.7$ dex, $0.7$ dex $< G_{BP} - G_{RP} < 1.2$ dex, and $G_{BP}-G_{RP}>1.2 $ mag (blue, green, and red regions).
+Before cleaning of Milky Way contaminants, we isolate evolutionary features in our CMDs for Sgr dSph core and M54.
+Based on Figure 3 in \citet{2018Gaia}, we loosely divided our CMDs into three color regions defined as $G_{BP}-G_{RP}<0.7$ dex, $0.7$ dex $< G_{BP} - G_{RP} < 1.2$ dex, and $G_{BP}-G_{RP}>1.2 $ mag (blue, green, and red regions\revb{; see Figure~\ref{fig:bins}}).
 The blue region appears nearly free of Milky Way contamination, whereas the green and red zones appear heavily contaminated, yet the features of the Sgr and M54 stand out, particularly when viewing stars that have measured [Fe/H] values from APOGEE DR17 in the top panel of Figure~\ref{fig:before_after}.
 We identify the following distinct evolutionary phases within the Sgr core based on Figure 2 from \citet{2021Gaia}: a young population extending beyond the main sequence turn-off (Young); the blue main sequence (BL MS); the red giant branch (RGB); the asymptotic giant branch (AGB), including long-period variables; the RR Lyrae (RR Lyr) region; the blue horizontal branch (BHB), which also includes RR Lyrae stars; the blue loop (BL), encompassing classical Cepheids; and the red clump (RC).
-Furthermore, since Sgr is an evolved, disrupted dwarf spheroidal, unlike the Large and Small Magellanic clouds in \citet{2021Gaia}, we additionally reference the methodology for selecting evolutionary features in \citet[figure~4]{deBoerSculptor} due to the similarity between the Sgr dSph system and the Sculptor dwarf spheroidal system.
+Furthermore, since Sgr is an evolved, disrupted dwarf spheroidal, unlike the Large and Small Magellanic clouds in \citet{2021Gaia}, we additionally reference the evolutionary subsamples in \citet[Figure~3]{deBoerFornax} as both Fornax and Sgr are dwarf spheroidals.